 If your credit is poor, you will have enough trouble getting one home loan, let alone two.
-An Ellie Mae study shows that the average FICO score for a closed home loan in September 2012 was 767.
+An Ellie Mae study shows that the average FICO score for a closed home loan in May 2019 was 728.
 Even if your credit is stellar and your spouse's is less than so, you'll still have a hard time getting approved.

 This means that no more than 28 percent of your income goes to housing expenses, such as mortgage payment, taxes and insurance, and no more than 36 percent goes toward your overall debt.
 On home equity loans and home equity lines of credit, this ratio is typically 40 percent, but includes your first loan payment, your new loan payment and the remainder of your debt.

 An important factor in carrying two loans is your equity as determined by your loan-to-value ratio (LTV).
 For example, if your house is worth $300,000 with a first mortgage of $200,000, the LTV is 67 percent.
 Now say that you want a home equity as your second home loan.
 The lender you've chosen allows a maximum of 80 percent LTV, and 80 percent of $300,000 is $240,000.

 One thing that you may not consider -- but is very important to the lender -- is lien position.
 A lender approves a loan based on the idea that the lien it files will be in a specific position.
 A purchase mortgage is approved with the idea that it will be first position while equity loans are often second position.
-Often, this process happens organically since you can't purchase the house without a mortgage and you can't get an equity until you purchase the house.
+Often, this process happens organically since you can't purchase the house without a mortgage, and you can't get an equity until you purchase the house.